larose/utt/README.md

 ======================

-Ultimate Time Tracking (utt) is a simple command-line time tracking application.
+Ultimate Time Tracking (utt) is a simple command-line time tracking application written in Python.
 It's designed for users that need to report their time on another system and want a preliminary timesheet.

 ## Usage

+There are four commands in utt: `hello`, `add`, `report` and `edit`.

 Say hello when you arrive in the morning: